 - The challenges in functioning associated with the condition must not be better explained by environmental challenges or normal development.
 Children show many signs of BPD, but the emotional regulation challenges children experience are part of normal development.

-Once a person meets these diagnostic criteria, he or she must then meet a detailed list of diagnostic criteria for BPD.
+Once a person meets these diagnostic criteria, they must then meet 5 of the following 9 criteria to be diagnosed with BPD.
 Those include:

-Many, though not all, people with BPD were abused or abandoned as children.
-Thus the condition may be caused by early environmental factors rather than genetic disposition.
-Some estimates suggest that as many as 75% of people with BPD have a history of sexual abuse, which might help explain why there are so many more women diagnosed with the condition than men.
+Many people with BPD were abused or abandoned as children.
+Some estimates suggest as many as 75% of people with BPD have a history of sexual abuse.
+Thus, many believe the condition may be caused by early environmental factors rather than genetic disposition.
 There is some evidence that BPD is an intergenerational disease, with parents passing the condition to their children through environmental exposure, not genetics.
-A parent whose unstable moods traumatize his or her child may cause that child to develop unhealthy coping skills that eventually lead to BPD.
+A parent whose unstable moods have a harmful impact on a child may lead that child to develop unhealthy coping skills that eventually lead to BPD.

 Until the last decade or two, borderline personality was regarded as one of the most challenging psychiatric conditions to treat.
 New research, greater empathy for those with BPD, and more effective psychoactive medications have all resulted in better treatment options.
 Some of the most useful treatments for BPD include:

 - Psychotherapy: While any type of psychotherapy may help, dialectical behavioral therapy (DBT) was designed specifically to help those with BPD.
-This approach blends individual and group therapy sessions with lots of homework.
-Participants focus on cultivating stress management and interpersonal skills while exploring the ways BPD affects their lives.
+This approach blends individual and group therapy sessions with skills practice and homework.
+Participants focus on cultivating stress management, emotion regulation skills, and interpersonal skills while exploring the ways BPD affects their lives.

 - Medication: For people with BPD who struggle with depression or anxiety, antidepressants or anti-anxiety medications can be helpful.